using namespace std - lets your omit the std:: prefix

 Not sure — every student should be regular or co-op.

-Can explicitly give Student::fees no implementation.
+Can explicitly give Student::feesno implementation.

 A class with a pure virtual method cannot be instantiated.